Flori-Vera/My-projects/README.md

   The Electronic Components Store was my idea of semester project for the DSA.
 It is a simple C code.
 When you run the program, a menu is displayed and you can choose from the options given what are you looking for.

 • Project 3: Glass Filling Project
-  This is a project made in the first year of faculty for Applied Informatics and it it an Arduino type.
+  This is a project made in the first year of faculty for Applied Informatics and it is an Arduino type.
 The project consists of creating a system that will be able to fill a glass with water, using a distance sensor and a button.
 In its implementation, we will find an ESP32 development board.
 It has only a romanian version of the project for now.

 • Project 4: Library Management System